 The Benefits of Gardening

+The mental health benefits of gardening have been well documented for quite some time.
 In fact, horticulture therapy has been recommended by psychologists and therapists since the 19th century, and it centers around working in greenhouses and outdoor gardens to improve physical and mental health.
 The reason largely is that working with indoor or outdoor plants can help give us a larger sense of purpose about life, especially when we are eschewing marriage and kids until much later in life.
 In the meantime, caring for plants fulfills that need to care and contribute to something other than ourselves. “[As a hobby] when you have a shopper-oriented mind, you are constantly looking … at the next thing that you do not have and how you can get it.
 And when you do not, you kind of feel bad about yourself, that is just the nature of the beast, but when I became more interested in gardening — I was a new mom, did not have a job and did not have all this extra money — and my focus shifted from material things to plant things.
 Even if you do not spend a dime, you learn to appreciate nature,” says Tao.
 “Your focus just becomes more organic and it is easier to find peace when what is amazing and inspiring is readily available, even in a big city.”

 Tips for How to Get Started